science-en-poche/yelandur/API.md

     numbers or strings
   * you're using one of the string operators on a field that is neither a string nor a list of strings
+  * you're querying a date or a list of dates with a value that is not parsable as a timestamp or a UTC ISO-8601 string
 * `400` if using `order` but it's not possible to order according to the field specified (i.e. the field asked for has no natural order)
 * `400` if using `limit` with a value that is not a number